-The Aridex Upholstery Extraction Cleaning System is a high quality tool that meets professional upholstery cleaning standards.
+The Aridex Upholstery Extraction Cleaning System will help you simply and easily clean both The Aridex Upholstery Extraction Cleaning System is a high quality tool that meets professional upholstery cleaning standards.
 It will give you years of dependable service even under the most demanding conditions.
 It's easy to use and maintain, and you'll like its flexibility.
 Engineered by one of the world's leading producers of heavy-duty cleaning equipment, you'll also like its many handy features.